 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where ferroskutterudite typically forms.
+Look in hydrothermal veins country, the host setting where ferroskutterudite typically forms.
 If you start seeing cobaltite, nickeline, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a cubic to octahedral crystals, often massive or granular habit, so train your eye for that shape before scanning the outcrop.